CANADA’S NEW TAKE-OVER BID REGIME

 On the other hand, applications for exemptions from the 50 per cent minimum tender bid required by the proposed amendments may flourish, filling the hearing void potentially left by a prescriptive bid period.
 It remains to be seen, then, whether the new regime will make hostile M&A any less hostile.
 It could just move the fight to other venues.

-The demise of Superior Plus Corp.’s C$982 million deal to acquire Canexus Corp. is not without its upside for M&A stakeholders subject to the Competition Act: the transaction represents the first time Canada’s Competition Bureau has approved a transaction based upon the efficiencies defense.
+The demise of Superior Plus Corp.’s $982 million deal to acquire Canexus Corp. is not without its upside for M&A stakeholders subject to the Competition Act: the transaction represents the first time Canada’s Competition Bureau has approved a transaction based upon the efficiencies defence.

 It’s also one of the rare occasions on which the Bureau didn’t go along with a US Federal Trade Commission’s decision to challenge a merger.
 The deal aborted when the parties could not reach an extension agreement following the FTC’s announcement that it would challenge the deal.